rolang/dumbo/README.md

 // it will perform requests to Postgres in given interval to check for queries that are causing the lock on migration history table dumboWithResouces.withMigrationStateLogAfter[IO](5.seconds)( /* use config as above */
 )

+// in some cases you may want to provide a custom skunk session instead of connection config
+// NOTE: given a connection config, dumbo will construct a session that will include provided schemas into the search path
+// if you want to achieve the same with a custom session,
+// then you need to add it to the search_path parameter of the session yourself dumboWithResouces.bySession( defaultSchema = "schema_1", sessionResource = skunk.Session.single[IO](
+    host = "localhost",
+    port = 5432,
+    user = "postgres",
+    database = "postgres",
+    password = Some("postgres"),
+    // add schemas to the search path if desired
+    // those are added by default when using a dumbo.ConnectionConfig parameters = skunk.Session.DefaultConnectionParameters ++ Map(
+      "search_path" -> "schema_1"
+    ),
+    // a strategy other than BuiltinsOnly should not be reuired for running migrations
+    // you may want to keep that
+    strategy = skunk.util.Typer.Strategy.BuiltinsOnly,
+  )
+)
 ```